 Anyone injured in a car accident is automatically entitled to Accident Benefits and claiming these benefits will not affect your insurance rates.
 Accident Benefits are available whether you were driving, were a passenger in a vehicle, or were a pedestrian hit by a motor vehicle.
 These benefits are also available even if the accident was your fault.

 You May Be Entitled to Bring a Lawsuit (Tort Claim)

 The second way for you to receive full and fair compensation for injuries sustained in a car accident is through a lawsuit which is called a ‘tort’ claim.

-You and your family may have the right to obtain compensation from anyone that was potentially responsible for the accident.
+This means you and your family may have the right to obtain compensation from anyone who was potentially responsible for the collision.
 These claims against at-fault persons are over and above any Accident Benefits you may be entitled to receive.
 You can seek compensation for damages such as pain and suffering, income loss from missing work, medical and rehabilitation costs, care costs, housekeeping costs, and other expenses.
 Your family members may also have a claim.